alarsyo/website/content/posts/on-jujutsu-and-magit.md

 superior GUI can probably benefit from switching to `jj` right now, and I encourage you to try it!

+I'll keep using `jj` in small projects where being able to incrementally build up my patches is not as important (for instance, I wrote up this blog post and resurrected my blog setup using `jj` for all changes!).
+That way I can follow the development closely, and who knows, maybe I'll end up itching for that Magit equivalent so much that I'll start my own little Emacs experiement.

 ## Know more about Jujutsu

 In case you landed here without knowing what `jj` is, here's a non-exhaustive